gregorhaywood/dotfiles/README.md

 Unless I say otherwise, dotfiles go in $HOME and directories go in $HOME/.config.
 This should be done with symlinks.

+Where possible, access should be through scripts in the script directory (for maintainability).
+For simplicity, i3 assumes the scripts are located in ~/dotfiles/scripts.

 ## Active WIP
 Dunst
 i3 Autolaunch Stuff